philtelco/philtelco.github.io/_posts/2025-04-01-verizon-acquires-philtel.md

 ---
 layout: post
-title: "Verizon Acquires PhilTel, Reentering the Payphone Market"
+title: "[April Fools] Verizon Acquires PhilTel, Reentering the Payphone Market"
 date:   2025-04-01 0:00:01 -0400
 categories: payphone
 ---

+**The below is an April Fools Day post.
+Hopefully you find it as funny as we did!**

 FOR IMMEDIATE RELEASE